 The mechanized mayhem wrought by Miller’s stunt specialists experts gives us action scenes of impressive complexity and impact.
 Nothing superhuman happens.
 All the principals have limitless energy and stamina, considering that all we see anybody eating in the three-day ordeal is one lizard and a stinkbug.
 (And lucky to get ’em, we wuz…) To an older viewer it’s almost exhausting to watch.
 But I can say with confidence that at anywhere from age 12 to 30, one viewing of Fury Road would have inspired a major adrenalin rush.

 MMFR goes a long way toward overcoming my curmudgeonly resistance to CGI.
 The whole point of old action movies with gee-whiz heroes like Buster Keaton and Burt Lancaster was that sometimes we could see that they were really doing it.
 I just saw a scene from Apache in which Lancaster jumps off a rock that must be 12 or 15 feet high, as high as a roof.
 He hits the ground like his legs were made of spring steel.
-And there’s no sign of a trick springboard underneath him, or anything.
+There’s no sign of a trick springboard underneath him, either.
 I at first thought that Fury Road would be the usual BS computer job with digitally animated pixel-people doing the stunts.
-Frankly, they could use a title up front to say that no CGI figures took the place of stuntmen in the movie.
+Frankly, they could use a title up front to say that no CGI figures took the place of stunt men.
 What we see shows the kind of inventiveness and daredevil nerve that would make Jackie Chan applaud.
 At one point a trio of motorcycles are vaulting high into the sky.
 Furiosa shoots them down like they were clay pigeons on a skeet range.
 I was always told that Steve McQueen could have jumped that second border fence in The Great Escape, but only now do I believe it.
 The bikes really are leaping that high.

 Yes, everybody’s got safety wires and special protective rigs, later erased in digital cleanup.
 All kinds of mechanical ‘extras’ are eliminated in post, and original backgrounds are routinely replaced with CG environments, adding dust, exploding car parts, and dead bodies.
 But when somebody leaps between vehicles, swings on a pole or overturns a vehicle, it really happened on the set.
 Safety wires, baloney.
 The filming process must have been one potentially murderous stunt after another, for months on end.